-Welcome to CAPA International Education's online press room.
+Welcome to CAPA The Global Education Network's online press room.
 The information that follows includes press releases, images, staff biographies, and media relations contacts.

 For more information, please contact Dr. Carol Jambor-Smith, Vice President of Institutional Relations and Marketing at +1 617 986 3471.

-CAPA’s mission is to provide meaningful learning abroad experiences that challenge and inspire students to analyze and explore complex political, cultural and social landscapes within urban environments.
-Through our commitment to personalized learning, academic rigor and cultural engagement, we prepare students to live and work in a globally interdependent and diverse world.
+CAPA The Global Education Network is committed to academic excellence, integrity and innovation in learning abroad.
+Our mission is to provide meaningful experiences that challenge and inspire students to analyze and explore complex political, cultural and social landscapes within urban environments.
+Through our commitment to personalized learning, global connections via technology and collaborative learning communities, we prepare students to live and work in a globally interdependent and diverse world.

 08/2013 News @ Rider

 06/2013 Tennessee Journalist

 12/2012 China Daily